 If you are looking for help and up to date information on eating disorders, you’ve come to the right place.
-We’ll tell you how to find the right eating disorder treatment, try to answer all your questions and provide you with all the eating disorders information you need, including some relevant eating disorder statistics that may shock you.
-We want you to be fully informed so you can begin the recovery process.
-This site will help you understand the causes of eating disorders as well has how to get treatment.
+We’ll tell you how to find the right eating disorder treatment for you, try to answer all your questions, and provide you with all the eating disorder information you need, including some relevant eating disorder statistics that may shock you.
+This site will help you understand the causes of eating disorders as well as how to get treatment.
+We want you to be fully informed so you can begin the healing process.

 Getting Eating Disorder Help

-If you are worried that you have an eating disorder you’re probably feeling anxious, confused overwhelmed, and scared.
-All of these feelings are relevant to the effects of malnutrition on your brain and body.
-The human body uses food and nutrition in order to build itself, function properly and deal with stress, so eating disorders have both physical and mental effects even if you have not lost any weight.
-That’s right, although most people with eating disorders suffer the symptom of weight loss – you can be underweight, normal or overweight and still have an eating disorder!
-Eating disorders, like people, come in all shapes and sizes.
+If you are worried that you have an eating disorder you’re probably feeling anxious, confused, overwhelmed, and scared.
+All of these feelings are common when we are seeking treatment, imagining what this process will entail, and possibly feeling the effects of malnutrition on your brain and body.
+The human body uses food and nutrition in order to build itself, function properly and deal with stress.
+Eating disorders have both physical and mental effects even if you have not lost any weight.
+That’s right, although many people with eating disorders suffer the symptom of weight loss – you can be at any weight and still have a serious eating disorder that deserves support!
+Eating disorders, like people, come in all shapes, sizes, ethnicities, gender identities, physical abilities, and financial backgrounds.
 Here is more on who gets eating disorders.

-If you’re having serious health problems, like passing out, feeling too weak to get up or feeling disoriented or confused, call your doctor right way or go to the nearest emergency room.
+If you’re having serious health problems like passing out, feeling too weak to get up, or feeling disoriented or confused, call your doctor right away or go to the nearest emergency room.
+This could be serious and immediate treatment is important.
 If you’re feeling depressed and suicidal, go to the emergency room or call 911.
+The U.S. National Suicide Prevention Lifeline number is 1-800-273-8255 and here is their website is for additional resources.

 The Recovery Process

-Eating disorder treatment is a long and complex process.
+Eating disorder treatment can be a long and complex process.
 Often, it begins with medical care to treat the physical health problems that result from eating disorders, like malnutrition, nutritional deficiencies, dehydration, ulcers and heart trouble.
-Some sufferers will require inpatient treatment.
-This can be a very effective way to help them regain the weight that they have lost.
-Establishing a normal body weight is a vital part of recovery, as a malnourished body does not have the resources required to recover from an eating disorder.
-Then individual, group, and family counseling helps sufferers learn how to overcome the behavioral processes that are often apparent with eating disorders.
-Family counseling is recommended to teach family members how to support one another and the sufferer.
-Nutritional counseling and education, as well as carefully planned menus and support during mealtimes and snacks, will help sufferers begin eating a healthful diet again.
+Some individuals will require inpatient treatment for their medical, eating, and emotional support.
+This can be a very effective way to help restore weight that has been lost and to eliminate eating disorder behaviors like restricting, bingeing, and purging, in a supportive environment with people who understand.
+Establishing a body weight that supports the individuals’ ability to thrive is a vital part of recovery, as a malnourished body does not have the resources required to fully recover from an eating disorder.

-Some people need residential treatment in the beginning, until they are medically and psychologically stabilized.
+Some people need residential treatment in the beginning until they are medically and psychologically stabilized.
 Other people are able to begin with outpatient treatment.
-A qualified treatment provider can advise you about the best level of care to meet your needs.
+A qualified treatment provider can meet with you for an evaluation and be able to advise you about the best level of care to meet your needs.

 Follow this link for more information about the recovery process.